The roll-out of on-board cameras on 1 November 2019

 - Reviewing footage from fishing vessels

 - Guidance documents and support

 The area chosen includes the highest density of Māui dolphin distribution, as well as some low-density areas and potential habitat.
-This West Coast North Island area lies between Whanganui and Kaitaia (General Fisheries Statistical Fishing Areas 40 to 42, 45, and 46).
+This West Coast North Island (WCNI) area lies between Whanganui and Kaitaia (General Fisheries Statistical Fishing Areas 40 to 42, 45, and 46).

 Coastal set netting poses the highest fisheries risk to Māui dolphins.
 Trawling poses the second-highest risk, with captures of Hector’s dolphins being reported from the South Island.

 On-board camera regulations have been applied to 28 vessels that reported fishing in this defined WCNI area during the 2017/18 fishing year.
 These are:

 - trawlers no more than 29 metres long, and

 - set netters of 8 metres or more.

 As of 1 November 2019, these vessels must have cameras operating if they trawl or set net in this area.